miroslavpejic85/mirotalksfu/README.md

 ## Run it locally

--   You will need to have `Node.js` installed, this project has been tested with Node version [12.X](https://nodejs.org/en/blog/release/v12.22.1/) and [14.X](https://nodejs.org/en/blog/release/v14.17.5/)
+-   You will need to have `Node.js` installed, this project has been tested with Node version [12.X](https://nodejs.org/en/blog/release/v12.22.1/) and [14.X](https://nodejs.org/en/blog/release/v14.17.5/), `build-essential DEB package` and `python3`.

 ```bash
 # Clone this repo